Do you feel like you’re wandering through life with no sense of direction? Are you wondering how to find yourself?

 I had survived, and I thought that was enough for me.
 However, this proved to be wrong.
 Ultimately, I realized that I had to lose myself in order to find myself again.

 How did I do it?
-Through movement.
-It became my medicine and my therapy.
+Through movement, which became my medicine and my therapy.

 Because trauma is stored in the body, releasing it must involve the body.
 By connecting with my body intelligence, I have become more mindful of what my mind, body and soul needs on a daily basis.

 I’ve learned how to become a master of my emotions (which is still a work in progress), and even more importantly, I listen to what I need and protect my boundaries.

 Losing myself allowed me to get back in touch with my body and come home to myself.
 I believe that all of us have the power to transform our mess into our message.
 It starts with embracing vulnerability and having the courage to show up and be seen, even when you have no control over the outcome.

 Life is lived in the mess.
-If you aren’t in the arena getting your butt kicked from time to time and figuring out how to find myself, you’re not living.
+If you aren’t in the arena, getting your butt kicked from time to time and figuring out how to find myself, you’re not living.